sv-scenery/LPSC-P3D/README.md

 ## Download

-Download the latest package revision (zip) from [here](https://github.com/sv-scenery/LPSC-P3D/archive/master.zip) (or click the download as ZIP button to the right).
+Download the latest package revision (zip) from [here](https://github.com/sv-scenery/LPSC-P3D/archive/master.zip) (or click the "Download ZIP" button to the right).

 ## Description